 Is the Sony UBP-X800M2 worth buying?

-As far as 4K UHD Blu-ray players go, the Sony UBP-X800M2 is one of the best currently available and well worth considering if you’re looking to upgrade your Blu-ray player.
+As far as 4K UHD Blu-ray players go, the Sony UBP-X800M2 is one of the best units currently available.
+It’s worth considering, particularly if you’re upgrading from something basic such as the Sony BDP-S6700 Blu-ray player.

 In terms of the negatives, the remote is quite basic and boxy, or we prefer to say classic Sony!
 We’d imagine that think you won’t use it and opt instead for home cinema control like the Logitech Harmony Smart Remote.